Hall of Famer

 H. Percy Douglas.
 CSHFM Collection.

-He was inducted into the United States Ski Hall of Fame in June 1968.
-In addition to his involvement in the development of skiing in Canada, he also had a lifetime interest in social work and was awarded the prestigious OBE (Order of the British Empire) for his services in connection with the rehabilitation of veterans following the Second World War.
+Douglas was inducted into the U.S. Ski Hall of Fame in 1968.
+Outside skiing, he was dedicated to social work and received the Order of the British Empire for his rehabilitation efforts with veterans after the Second World War.

 H.P.
 Douglas at Val Morin, QC, 1942.